 Every year, millions of unwanted dogs and cats, including puppies and kittens, are euthanized.
 The good news is that responsible pet owners can make a difference.
 By having your dog or cat sterilized, you will do your part to prevent the birth of unwanted puppies and kittens.
 Spaying and neutering prevents unwanted litters and may reduce many of the behavioral problems associated with the mating instinct.

 Spaying eliminates heat cycles and generally reduces the unwanted behaviors that may lead to owner frustration.
 Neutering male dogs and cats reduces the breeding instinct and can have a calming effect, making them less inclined to roam and more content to stay at home.

-Early spaying of female dogs and cats can help protect them from some serious health problems later in life such as uterine infections (pyometra), uterine cancer, and breast cancer.
+Early spaying of female dogs and cats can help protect them from some serious health problems later in life such as uterine infctions (pyometra), uterine cancer, ovarian cancer and breast cancer.
 Neutering your male pet can also lessen its risk of developing benign prostatic hyperplasia (enlarged prostate gland) and testicular cancer.
-Did you know that 90% of dogs that are hit by cars are intact, male dogs?
-Did you know that 80% of cats that are hit by cars are intact, male cats?
+Did you know that 90% of dogs that are hit by cars are intact males?
+Did you know that 80% of cats that are hit by cards are intact male cats?

 The procedure has no effect on a pet's intelligence or ability to learn, play, work or hunt.
 Most pets tend to be better behaved following surgical removal of their ovaries or testes, making them more desirable companions.

 If you would like to schedule a spay or neuter, here's what you do:

 - Call us to schedule a surgery date (972) 463-8387.